floragunncom/search-guard-docs/_content/_docs_installation/installation.md

 4. Add at least the [TLS configuration](../_docs_tls/tls_configuration.md) to `elasticsearch.yml`
 5. Restart Elasticsearch and check that the nodes come up
 6. Re-enable shard allocation
-7. Configure authentication/authorization, users, roles and permissions by uploading the Search Guard configuration with [sgadmin](../_docs_configuration_changes/configuration_sgadmin.md)
+7. Configure authentication/authorization, users, roles and permissions by uploading the Search Guard configuration with [sgctl](sgctl-configuration-changes)

-While for an already configured Search Guard plugin you can also use the Kibana Search Guard configuration GUI, for vanilla systems you need to execute sgadmin at least once to initialize the Search Guard index.
+While for an already configured Search Guard plugin you can also use the Kibana Search Guard configuration GUI, for vanilla systems you need to execute sgctl at least once to initialize the Search Guard index.

 ## Disable shard allocation